CoolerMasterTechnology/Pi-Tool/README.md

 *For this operation, a 3A 5V power supply is highly recommended.*
 <br />
 <br />
 Overclocking may cause system's instabilities, most show up immediately with a failure to boot.
 If this occurs, hold down the shift key during the next boot.
-This will temporarily disable all overclocking, allowing you to boot successfully and then edit your settings.
+This will temporarily disable all overclocking, allowing you to boot successfully and then edit your settings.<br />
 <br />
-The utility offers multiple overclocking presets to the users:
+**The utility offers multiple overclocking presets to the users:**
 <br />
 - **Base Clock**
   - Restores `config.txt` to the stock values